ebydefault/microos-movehome/README.md

 as podman's default.

-This means my containers may run out of space, since the home directory lies inside '/' partition, right before '/var', without any feasible solution but to attach more storage and move my home around--not as simple as enlarging a single disk and letting it autogrow,
+This means my containers may run out of space, since the home directory lies inside `/` partition, right before `/var`, without any easy solution but to attach more storage and move my home around--not as simple as enlarging a single disk and letting it autogrow,